 We hope you’ll join us for a summer of endless opportunities: a chance to connect with journalism professionals, other student journalists and award-winning advisers, including HSJI and Indiana University alumni.
 Most days at the High School Journalism Institute will include small-group classes, individualized instruction, large-group lectures and evening activities so you can meet others who share your passion for journalism.
 We hope you will join us in July for a summer experience that will last a lifetime.

+$400.
 Register by June 30.

 Flint Hills Publications Workshop

+$200-$485.
 Register by June 29.

-A tradition dating back to 1961 at Kansas State University, The Flint Hills Publications Workshop has maintained the same goal throughout its more than 60 year history‚ to prepare publications staffs for the new school year by imparting critical journalistic skills.
+A tradition dating back to 1961 at Kansas State University, The Flint Hills Publications Workshop has maintained the same goal throughout its more than 60-year-history; to prepare publications staffs for the new school year by imparting critical journalistic skills.

-C-HIT Summer Journalism Workshop
+Iowa Summer Journalism Workshop

-Register by July 15.
+$395-$595.
+Register by July 3.

-WJEA Summer Workshop
+WJEA Summer Workshop and J-Camp

-Register by July 8.
+Register by July 7.